TheOwlforge/AR_Museum_Evaluation/README.md

 The analysis features Quantile Regression and Generalized Additive Models, as well as Bootstrapping next to traditional statistical testing.
 Most plots were produced using the library ggplot2.

 ## Featured results
-(more can be found in the plots folder)
+(more images can be found in the plots folder)

 ### Comparative Study on Knowledge Transfer
 <p align="center">